Fire

 Elk Island National Park

-Fire is a natural process that helps to renew and recycle many types of Canadian ecosystems including the aspen parkland of Elk Island National Park, the ecosystem where prairie grassland meets aspen forest.
+Fire is a natural process that helps to renew and recycle many types of Canadian ecosystems including the aspen parkland of Elk Island National Park, where prairie grassland meets aspen forest.

 For updates on fire at Elk Island National Park, join the mailing list.